 De Warmoesstraat has made a special transformation, from place for green trade to popular entertainment area for gay men.
 Yet this somewhat extravagant street keeps hidden beautiful historical treasures.
 A walk through the Warmoesstraat is certainly recommended for lovers of history. war-moes street

 One of the oldest streets of our capital is the Warmoesstraat.
 The street takes its name from the 'potherbs markets "which was kept here before.
 Here were namely various vegetable traders active.
 Sooner had the two street names.
 The most northern part of the street was then Kerkstraat because it approached the Old Church.
 Later, they dropped the name Kerkstraat to name the entire street Warmoesstraat.
 The first part of the Warmoesstraat hot now St. Olofspoort.
 This site was formerly namely the gate of Amsterdam, called St. Olofspoort.

-In 16e century, before the construction of the new canal, the Warmoesstraat was the street with the largest houses where the richest people of Amsterdam had a home.
-After the canal was completed and the rich people moved there, the road turned into a major commercial area with diverse shops.
+In the 16e century, before the construction of the new canal belt, the Warmoesstraat was the street with the largest houses where the richest inhabitants of Amsterdam had a home.
+After the canals were completed and the rich people moved there, the street changed into an important trading area with various shops.

 Warmoesstraat again in good light

 Warmoesstraat has a lot of dark days known.
 In the second half of the twentieth century there was vacant and the buildings were cracked by the homeless.
 Drug trafficking in the area caused much inconvenience.
 Nowadays, partly through rigorous approach and oversight of police, hardly any noise in this street.
 You will find today's trendy shops, cafes and restaurants.